 From Bev Short: Thank you, April, for the treasured daybook.
 I am happy that it is slim, thought-inducing, and beautiful.
 I went through all of the photographs, matching them with the descriptions and locations.
 Many of the BC ones were identifiable as such, although it obviously rains in Saskatchewan, too!
 My husband is a photographer as well.
 He was intrigued with the quality and uniqueness of Lois’ work.
 Thanks again.
 I can see why the first printing sold out.

 From Danny Ferguson, Youth Unlimited: First of all I have to admit my bias.
 I know April personally.
 I also have to admit that Sacred Pauses exceeded my expectations.
 This is not because I know April, but because I have read many books on spiritual discipline and thought, foolishly, that my understanding of the topic was exhaustive.
 This book helped me to take the years of gathering information and add these practices to my life in a more natural way than any other attempt.
 I have started using this book in my mentoring appointments and will gladly go through the book many times.
 I carry that book around with me every day and use it often when mentoring people.

 From Amy Dueckman on the back page of the Canadian Mennonite:

 Combining their gifts for words and pictures, two Mennonite Church Canada pastors who are long-time friends have produced a 2015 inspirational daybook.

 Lois Siemens, pastor of Superb Mennonite Church in Kerrobert, Sask., and April Yamasaki, pastor of Emmanuel Mennonite Church in Abbotsford, B.C., collaborated on the recently published my Sacred Pauses daybook 2015.

-For the rest of this article, please click through to the Canadian Mennonite.
+Sorry our daybook is now sold out, but for the rest of this article, please click through to the Canadian Mennonite.